xrl1/xrl1.github.io/_posts/2022-01-02-kernel-patch.md

 You can see my final patch at the [kernel’s Github](https://github.com/torvalds/linux/commit/e7850f4d844e0acfac7e570af611d89deade3146#diff-bf2e758056c3a407da85096cc54172c2f8ea3d3e252a6692934d494f30cc5198), which is generally very simple – I just moved the “if” block before the code locks the entire kernel, and some small variable definition and freeing accordingly.

+After testing the patch on the qemu environment, I was ready to contribute it to the kernel.

-Then I did the tiresome work to create the patch conforming to the guidelines and sent it as an email to the Linux Kernel Mailing List, and.. nothing.
+Then I did the tiresome work to [create the patch](https://nickdesaulniers.github.io/blog/2017/05/16/submitting-your-first-patch-to-the-linux-kernel-and-responding-to-feedback/) conforming to the [guidelines](https://www.kernel.org/doc/html/v4.17/process/submitting-patches.html) and sent it as an email to the Linux Kernel Mailing List, and.. nothing.

 It was the end of December 2020, and I thought that maybe the holidays are causing a delay, but January came by, and my mail wasn’t even acked by anyone.
 I sent another email, but still nothing…